 well below / well under / well short / well beneath

-1. The number of high-level women executives is well beneath than the number of male executives in this organisation, where approximately 2000 people work in executive levels.
+1. The number of high-level women executives is well below the number of male executives in this organisation, where approximately 2000 people work at executive levels.

 3. The number of domestic violence cases was just below 500 in March which is just a little over than the previous months.

 4. The average rainfall in London in 2014 was just above the average of two other cities.